Mohammed Omar Ejaz Rahman

-Mohammed Omar Ejaz Rahman (born 10 October 1957) is a Bangladeshi academic psychiatrist and epidemiologist/demographer who is currently Dean of Research and Professor of Epidemiology and Demography at the University of Liberal Arts Bangladesh since February 1, 2020.
-Previously Rahman served as the Vice-Chancellor of Independent University, Bangladesh from January 25, 2012, until January 26, 2020.
-He is also an adjunct professor of epidemiology and demography at the Harvard T.H.
+Mohammed Omar Ejaz Rahman (born 10 October 1957) is a Bangladeshi academic psychiatrist and epidemiologist/demographer who was previously Dean of Research and Professor of Epidemiology and Demography at the University of Liberal Arts Bangladesh from 1 February 2020 to 31 January 2022.
+Prior to that, Rahman served as the vice-chancellor of Independent University, Bangladesh from 25 January 2012 until 26 January 2020.
+He was also an adjunct professor of epidemiology and demography (from 2015 to 2020) at the Harvard T.H.
 Chan School of Public Health, Harvard University.

 Education

-After completing his schooling at St. Joseph Higher Secondary School, Dhaka (1966-1973) and Notre Dame College, Dhaka (1974-1975) in Bangladesh, Rahman was awarded a full scholarship to Harvard College in 1975 and completed his A.B. degree in biochemical sciences from Harvard University in 1979 and his M.D. degree from Northwestern University Feinberg School of Medicine in 1983.
+Rahman completed his A.B. degree in biochemical sciences from Harvard University in 1979 and his M.D. degree from Northwestern University Feinberg School of Medicine in 1983.
 He went back to Harvard University and subsequently earned his M.P.H degree in health policy and management in 1987 and his D.Sc. degree in epidemiology in 1990.
 Rahman also trained in psychiatry at Harvard Medical School and is a U.S. board certified psychiatrist.